silogen/cluster-forge/README.md

 go run . --smelt
 ```

-Select the packages to include and they will be generated.
+Select the components to include and they will be generated.

 ### Step 1.5 (optional)
 Add any customizations needed to files in /working